Alphy14/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script creates an empty file this script adds execute permission to the owner of a file this script adds execute right to the owner and group owner and read right to the other members of the specified file
+this script creates an empty file this script adds execute permission to the owner of a file this script adds execute right to the owner and group owner and read right to the other members of the specified file this script adds execute rights to owner, group owner and the other users